Shehryar Zaidi: Career

 He has appeared in a variety of television dramas and musical shows.
 He has worked with some big names of Pakistani industry.
-Mostly he has had roles where he has complex relationship with his children in these dramas.
+Mostly he has had roles where he has complex relationships with his children in these dramas.
 He has worked the most with Ismat Zaidi.
-He is famous for his role of Farooq in Sehra Main Safar, in which he has acted as the brother of Lubna Aslam, uncle of Ali Kazmi, father of Zarnish Khan.
+He is famous for his role of Farooq in Sehra Main Safar, in which he has acted as the brother of Lubna Aslam, uncle of Ali Kazmi, and father of Zarnish Khan.

 Television

 Some of his major TV dramas are: